amenotiomoi/template/README.md

 [code](https://github.com/amenotiomoi/template/blob/main/template/graph_scc.cpp)
 # data struct

+In all `merge` function, it is not based on the law of exchange, For example, you can define a rule such that merge(a,b)≠merge(b,a) and the next data structure still works fine.

 ## cat tree（better sparse table）
 |          function name           |             feature              |      complexity       |
 | :-----------------------: | :---------------------------: | :---------------: |
 |  `init(vector<node> x)`   |       build a sparse table based on $x$  (`a[0]` in array is index $0$)        | $\Theta(n\log n)$ |
 | `node query(int l,int r)` | return the value of interval $[l,r]$ |    $\Theta(1)$    |

-this template is not based on the commutative law of merge function(in another word, you can use this to solve [GSS1](https://vjudge.net/problem/SPOJ-GSS1)).

 [code](https://github.com/amenotiomoi/template/blob/main/template/ds_cattree.cpp)